gamalahmed3265/Introduction-to-Operating-Systems/lab/Signal Processing in UnixLinux/README.md

 The `sigaction()` function takes three arguments:

-`sig`: The signal to be handled.
+1. `sig`: The signal to be handled.
-`act`: A pointer to a `struct sigaction` structure that specifies the new action to be taken.
+2. `act`: A pointer to a `struct sigaction` structure that specifies the new action to be taken.
-`oact`: A pointer to a `struct sigaction` structure that will be filled in with the old action.
+3. `oact`: A pointer to a `struct sigaction` structure that will be filled in with the old action.
 The `struct sigaction` structure has the following members:

-`sa_handler`: A pointer to the signal handler function.
+1..  `sa_handler`: A pointer to the signal handler function.
-`sa_mask`: A set of signals that will be blocked while the signal handler is running.
+2. `sa_mask`: A set of signals that will be blocked while the signal handler is running.
-`sa_flags`: A set of flags that control the behavior of the signal handler.
+3. `sa_flags`: A set of flags that control the behavior of the signal handler.
 The `sa_handler` member is a pointer to the function that will be called when the signal is received.
 The `sa_mask` member is a set of signals that will be blocked while the signal handler is running.
 This means that other signals will not be able to interrupt the signal handler.
 The `sa_flags` member is a set of flags that control the behavior of the signal handler.

 In the code you provided, the `sa_handler` member is set to the address of the `handler()` function.
 The `handler() `function prints the signal number, the PID of the process that sent the signal, and the UID of the process that sent the signal.
 The `sa_mask` member is set to the empty set.
 This means that no signals will be blocked while the `handler()` function is running.
 The sa_flags member is set to the `SA_SIGINFO` flag.
 This flag tells the `sigaction()` function to pass a `siginfo_t` structure to the signal handler.

 `The siginfo_t` structure is a structure that contains information about the signal that was received.
 The siginfo_t structure has the following members:

-`si_signo`: The signal number.
+1. `si_signo`: The signal number.
-`si_errno`: The error number, if any.
+2. `si_errno`: The error number, if any.
-`si_code`: The signal code.
+3. `si_code`: The signal code.
-`si_pid`: The PID of the process that sent the signal.
+4.`si_pid`: The PID of the process that sent the signal.
-`si_uid`: The UID of the process that sent the signal.
+5.`si_uid`: The UID of the process that sent the signal.
-`si_status`: The exit status of the process, if any.
+6.`si_status`: The exit status of the process, if any.
-`si_utime`: The user time consumed by the signal handler.
+7.`si_utime`: The user time consumed by the signal handler.
-`si_stime`: The system time consumed by the signal handler.
+8.`si_stime`: The system time consumed by the signal handler.
-`The siginfo_t` structure is passed to the signal handler as an argument.
+9.`The siginfo_t` structure is passed to the signal handler as an argument.
 The signal handler can use the siginfo_t structure to get information about the signal that was received.

 In the `handler()` function, the `si_pid` member of the `siginfo_t` structure is used to get the PID of the process that sent the signal.
 The `si_uid `member of the `siginfo_t` structure is used to get the UID of the process that sent the signal.